webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 To have the system to not ask the user to authenticate again we needed to find a way to check if a session is opened, and get the user data so I can create a local session from that trusted source.

 Most of the following would happen at [[#3.
-Possibility: Detected a session]] then [[#Read user data]] using a common, non blocking JavaScript module that handles the checks and makes the local web application to actually start a session automatically for the user.
+Possibility: Detected a session]] then [[#Read user data]] using a common, non blocking [[#JavaScript shared module: Detect and start automatically a session]] that handles the checks and makes the local web application to actually start a session automatically for the user.

 === SSO and remembering, proposal 1 ===